Git-JMO/Election_Analysis/README.md

 ![Total_Votes_County_Votes2](Resources/Total_Votes_County_Votes2.png)

 * Candidate Votes and Percentages:
-Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.
+  * Out of the 369,711 total votes, [73.8%] were cast for Diana Degette with her final result of [272,892] votes.
+This was significantly higher than the other candidates.
+As depicted in the below image, Charles Casper Stockham only accounted for [23%] of the total votes while Raymon Anthony Doane accounted for lowest percentage of votes [3.1%].
+See below image for full detail.
 ![Candidate_percentage_votes2](Resources/Candidate_percentage_votes2.png)

 ### -Winner of the Election: